bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `CLSEXP`

 Description:
-Close export file opened with `OPNEXP`.
+Close export file opened with `OPNEXP`. `CLSEXP` will error if no export file is open.
 ## CLSIMP
 Close import file